Welcome, Dear Reader

 We are the owner or the licensee of all intellectual property rights in Our Website, and in the material published on it, including all information, data, text, music, sound, photographs, graphics and video messages, the selection and arrangement thereof, and all source code, software compilations and other material (“Material“).
 Those works are protected by copyright laws and treaties around the world.
 All such rights are reserved.

-You can view, print or download extracts of any pages from Our Website for your own personal use but you cannot otherwise copy, edit, vary, reproduce, publish, display, distribute, store, transmit, commercially exploit, disseminate in any form whatsoever or use the Material (other than content posted by you) without Our express permission.
+You can view, print or download extracts of any pages from Our Website for your own personal use, but you cannot otherwise copy, edit, vary, reproduce, publish, display, distribute, store, transmit, commercially exploit, disseminate in any form whatsoever or use the Material (other than content posted by you) without our express permission.
 You must not modify the paper or digital copies of any Materials you have printed off or downloaded in any way, and you must not use any illustrations, photographs, video or audio sequences or any graphics separately from any accompanying text.

 Our status (and that of any identified contributors) as the authors of content on our Website must always be acknowledged (except where the content is user-generated).
 You must not pass off Rogueliker’s content as your own.